Blue Line to reopen, along with Addison Road and Arlington Cemetery Metro stations

 “That’s what we have to focus on — making them comfortable,” he said.
 “Our experience has been once we reopen [stations], people really do appreciate the difference.”

-The new platforms feature nearly 5-foot tall digital screens where passengers can find information, electrical outlets in new stainless steel platform shelters, wider digital signs hanging from the ceilings that inform riders of wait times, and large, round clear bulbs filled with LED lighting that Wiedefeld said adds more light while saving the transit station energy costs.
+The new platforms feature nearly five-foot-tall digital screens where passengers can find information, electrical outlets in new stainless-steel platform shelters, wider digital signs hanging from the ceilings that inform riders of wait times, and large, round, clear bulbs filled with LED lighting that Wiedefeld said adds more light while saving energy costs.

-The platform project, so far, has installed 300,000-square-feet of new slip-resistant tile, which the agency said would cover Nationals Park twice.
+So far, 300,000 square feet of new slip-resistant tile, which the agency said would cover Nationals Park twice, has been installed as part of the platform project.
 Workers have poured 8,000 tons of concrete, the weight of 187 railcars, while they have laid 2,016 pieces of granite.

 “We basically rethought the station from the ceiling down to the floor,” Wiedefeld said.
 “We also took advantage with obviously what’s going with the pandemic.”

 The pandemic has helped expedite the project.
-With ridership at historic lows, Metro chose to shutdown stations rather than work on one platform at a time and run trains on single tracks.
-The closures allowed construction crews to work day and night, without having to set up and break down equipment.
+With ridership at historic lows, Metro chose to shut down stations rather than work on one platform at a time and run trains on single tracks.
+The closures allowed construction crews to work day and night, without having to break down and set up down equipment.

-The next four stations to undergo platform rebuilds are all on the Green and Yellow lines in Maryland, which are scheduled to close May 29 until at least Sept.
+The next four stations to undergo platform rebuilds — West Hyattsville, Prince George’s Plaza, College Park-University of Maryland and Greenbelt — are all on the Green and Yellow lines in Maryland and are scheduled to close May 29 until at least Sept.
 6, Metro said.
-They include West Hyattsville, Prince George’s Plaza, College Park-University of Maryland and Greenbelt.

-During the project, Metro said it will provide free shuttle bus service as an alternative, picking up passengers in front of the stations and bridging them to connecting Metrorail stations and back.
+Metro said it will provide free shuttle bus service as an alternative during the closures, picking up passengers in front of the stations and bridging them to connecting Metrorail stations and back.

-The Greenbelt station currently serves as a Federal Emergency Management Agency community covid-19 vaccination center.
-The vaccination outreach program at Greenbelt is scheduled to stop on June 1 but will still be accessible until then when Metro starts work on the station’s platforms, Metro said.
+The Greenbelt station is serving as a Federal Emergency Management Agency community coronavirus vaccination center.
+The vaccination outreach program at Greenbelt is scheduled to run through June 1 and will still be accessible until then, after Metro starts work on the station’s platforms, Metro said.

-While the stations are shuttered, Metro will not run Green or Yellow Line rail service north of Fort Totten.
+While the stations are shuttered, Metro will not run Green Line or Yellow Line rail service north of Fort Totten.
 Yellow Line trains will operate between Huntington and Mount Vernon Square, the agency said.
 Green Line trains will run between Branch Avenue and Fort Totten.

-Travel alternatives, including Metrobus routes, can be found at wmata.com/platforms
+Travel alternatives, including Metrobus routes, can be found at wmata.com/platforms.

 In order to comment, please visit your account settings and verify your email address.